I-797C Notice of Action: What Is a Biometrics Appointment?

 • A valid photo ID (driver’s license, passport, state-issued ID)

-• Any other documents you were instructed to bring in the appointment notice
+• Any other documents you were instructed to bring to the appointment notice

-Although your immigration attorney may have submitted an application for immigration benefits on your behalf, they don’t have to come with you to the appointment.
+Although your immigration attorney may have applied for immigration benefits on your behalf, they don’t have to come with you to the appointment.

 What if You Need an Interpreter for Your Appointment?